• Menu

 Hop on to Your Own Customized Vancouver Itinerary

-Are you visiting Vancouver in the spring and want to see as many attractions in as little time as possible?
+Are you visiting Vancouver in spring and want to see as many attractions as possible in as little time?

 Well, the Vancouver Hop on Hop Off Tour allows you to design your custom itinerary via a number of pre-selected stops.
 You can then sit up top and feel the cool spring breeze blowing through your hair.
 Or seek shelter from the rain down below – either way, a HoHo tour is one of Vancouver’s best spring activities.

-A great way to learn the city’s layout, this is easily one of the top Vancouver sightseeing tours.
+A great way to learn the layout of the Vancouver streets, this is easily one of the top Vancouver sightseeing tours.
 You’ll see Granville Island, Stanley Park, Chinatown, Queen Elizabeth Park, Robson Street, Canada Place and more.

 The Empress Hotel, in Victoria’s Inner Harbour